Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 }

 ```
-In the field `onEntry.show` there is the opportunity to refere to a layout-set which you want to display during startup of the application.
-Read more about layout-sets [here.](../../ux/ui-editor/multiple-layoutsets/#oppsett)
+In the field `onEntry.show` there is the opportunity to reference a layout set which you want to display during startup of the application.
+Read more about layout-sets [here.](../../ux/ui-editor/multiple-layoutsets/#setup)

 The layout sets you refer to here will be used as the display the user is presented before navigating to the application.